 One of the things I’m asked about most often is how to face the pain of a breakup.
-My answer’s always essentially the same, but the phrasing changes a lot depending on the context, history and communication styles.
 Recently I was speaking with a woman who wasn’t sure if she should attempt to rekindle her relationship with her husband who left her after she cheated on him 18 months ago.
-I agreed that she does seem to have genuinely undergone a change in consciousness due to being without him.
-But as for whether or not she “should” try to get him back….
+I agreed that she did seem to have genuinely undergone a change in consciousness since being without him, but I also added that I did not subscribe to the idea of shoulds in life.

-I voted that she act from a peaceful loving place in her heart and not a tortured anguished one.
-What she did after that didn’t matter.
-It’s the intention that counts because that’s the part that’s inside her.
+I voted only for her to act from a peaceful loving place in her heart and not a tortured anguished one.
+What she did after that didn’t matter; it’s the intention that counts because that’s the part that’s inside her.
 That’s her experience of the event.

 I know it hurts when people first split.
 It’s an awful, hollow, gut-wrenching feeling.
 But you were given that feeling for a reason.
-That’s the same one artists use to make you really feel something in a book or movie or even a song.
+That’s the same one artists use to make you feel something beautiful in a book or movie or even a song.
 It’s not all bad.
-But when you’re ready, use that pain as a motivator to shift your thinking to your future Nows.
+When you’re ready, use that pain as a motivator to shift your thinking to your future nows.
 Because you never know, the perfect person for who you are now might already be in your life.

-The way out of experiences is simply to move through them.
+The way out of unpleasant experiences is simply to move through them.
 Don’t fight what is.
 Don’t argue.
 Accept it as an important and ultimately desirable aspect of life.
-And then begin to shift your thinking to the potential of the Present Moment.
+And then begin to shift your thinking to the potential of the present moment.
 Because that is always where you truly live.